jmptrader/encore-cmd/README.md

 Tested
 ------

 encore-cmd can also be used to manage Debian-based servers from Windows (tested using Git Bash from GitHub).
 However, the output is not color-coded unlike with Linux-based distros.
+Needs testing from the community for RPM-based servers.
+My setup is just Virtual Box and Turnkey Linux (no need for Vagrant which is just another abstraction).
+Remember: use interface, not abstraction.

 ToDo